samirthapapkr/Superstore-Analysis/README.md

 # Superstore-Analysis

 This repository is part of a comprehensive data analytics pipeline for the popular Superstore dataset.
-The project is divided into three main repositories that together demonstrate a complete data analytics lifecycle—from raw data ingestion to business insights and visual storytelling.
+The project is divided into three main repositories that together demonstrate a complete data analytics lifecycle — from raw data ingestion to business insights and visual storytelling.

 ---